-sexuality, race and immigration; human rights; feminist and queer theory; film and media studies; disability studies
+transnational sexualities; race and immigration; human rights; feminist and queer theory; media and cultural studies; disability studies

 “LGBTQ Migration Crises,” forthcoming in Cecelia Menjivar, Marie Ruiz and Immanuel Ness, eds., The Handbook of Migration Crises (Oxford University Press, 2019).

 With Wendy S. Hesford, “Queering Human Rights: The Transgender Child,” forthcoming in Crystal Parikh, ed.
 The Cambridge Companion to Human Rights and Literature (Cambridge University Press, 2018).

 “And Suddenly I Became a Lesbian!”: Performing Lesbian Identity in the Political Asylum Process,” forthcoming in Bridget Haas and Amy Shuman, eds., Political Asylum and the Politics of Suspicion (Ohio University Press, 2018).